 Following the season, Shipp signed with the Chicago Fire as a "Homegrown Player" and the Colorado Rapids selected Van De Casteele in the first round of the 2014 MLS SuperDraft.
 That gave Notre Dame three first-round picks in the last two seasons as Ryan Finley (Columbus Crew) and Dillon Powers (Colorado Rapids) both went in the opening round of the 2013 SuperDraft and Powers would go on to win the MLS Rookie of the Year Award.

-Craig has witnessed other Fighting Irish players experience success on the international level.
-Powers and Aaron Maund both were members of the United States team that competed at the 2009 U-20 World Cup in Egypt.
+Craig has witnessed other Irish players experience success on the international level.
+Dillon Powers and Aaron Maund both were members of the United States team that competed at the 2009 U-20 World Cup in Egypt.
 In August of 2010, Powers was named the MVP of the Milk Cup Tournament as he helped lead the U.S. U-20 squad to the title.
 Bright Dike has played in multiple games with the Nigerian National Team and he became the first Notre Dame alum to score a goal for a senior national team when he deposited the equalizer in a friendly against Catalonia on Jan.
 2, 2013.

 Craig joined the Notre Dame program after being an assistant coach at the University of Louisville during the 2007 campaign.
 In his lone season at Louisville, Craig helped guide the Cardinals to an 11-7-4 record and a berth in the NCAA Championship.
 The Cardinals finished second in the BIG EAST's Red Division before advancing to the semifinals of the conference tournament.

-Prior to his time at Louisville, Craig had a four-year stint (2003-06) as head coach at Saint Francis University (Pa.).
+Prior to his time at Louisville, Craig had a four-year stint (2003-06) as head coach at Saint Francis University (Pennsylvania).
 Craig posted a 31-31-13 record at Saint Francis and left with the second-most wins in program history.
 He led the Red Flash to their first two Northeast Conference (NEC) tournament appearances and also produced the program's first winning season during the 2004 campaign en route to being named the NEC Coach of the Year.
 Craig led Saint Francis to a 27-19-11 record, including an 18-11-7 mark in the NEC, over his final three seasons.
 The Red Flash notched a winning record in each of those three seasons and he developed two NSCAA all-region honorees and seven all-conference selections.

 Craig led his 2006 Saint Francis team to the school's first-ever appearance in the NEC championship match.
 He guided the Red Flash to a 10-7-3 mark, which tied a school record that was previously set in Craig's second season with the program in 2004.

 Craig joined the Red Flash staff after serving as an assistant coach at Dartmouth College from 1998-2003.
 In the fall of 2002, he helped lead the perennial Ivy League power to a conference championship and a 9-7-1 overall record.
-The Big Green posted a 5-1-1 league mark and finished the `02 season ranked third in the Northeast Region.
+The Big Green posted a 5-1-1 league mark and finished the 2002 season ranked third in the Northeast Region.
 Craig also helped direct the Big Green to an NCAA tournament berth in 2000.

-Prior to joining the Dartmouth staff, Craig served as an assistant coach at his alma mater, Gordon College, in Wenham, Mass., from 1995-96.
+Prior to joining the Dartmouth staff, Craig served as an assistant coach at his alma mater, Gordon College, in Wenham, Massachusetts, from 1995-96.
 During his tenure at Gordon, the Fighting Scots posted a 30-8-4 record and qualified for the Eastern Collegiate Athletic Conference (ECAC) tournament both seasons.

-Craig, a native of Westford, Mass., is a 1993 graduate of Gordon College with a bachelor's degree in mathematics.
+Craig, a native of Westford, Massachusetts, is a 1993 graduate of Gordon College with a bachelor's degree in mathematics.
 He earned one varsity letter at the University of Massachusetts Lowell before transferring to Gordon College, where he lettered twice.
 Craig helped Gordon College to the Commonwealth Coast Conference championship in 1992.
 He earned a master's degree in education from the University of Massachusetts Lowell in 1997.
 He is a member of the NSCAA and holds a USSF B License.